 One of the objects of the Ontario College of Pharmacists (OCP, the College), as outlined in the Regulated Health Professions Act, Schedule 2, Health Professions Procedural Code is to "develop, establish and maintain standards of professional ethics for members" of the profession.
+Whereas "members" are referred to in regulation, the College instead uses the term "registrants" to describe regulated pharmacy professionals who are registered with the College.

-The role and purpose of OCP's Code of Ethics is to clearly articulate the ethical principles and standards which guide the practice of pharmacists and pharmacy technicians in fulfilling the College's mandate to serve and protect the public by putting patients first.
+The role and purpose of OCP's Code of Ethics is to clearly articulate the ethical principles and standards which guide the practice of pharmacists and pharmacy technicians in fulfilling the College's mandate to serve and protect the public interest by putting patients first.